7 Ways to Keep Your Weak Ankles Protected while Hiking

-If you are planning a hike, then one of the concerns you should address is protecting your ankles.
+If you are planning a hike, then one of the concerns you should address is strengthening and protecting your ankles.

 All too often, most people do not think about their ankles until they sprain them.

-The sad part is that even a mild sprain can be quite painful and diminish your mobility, especially way out in the woods or the outdoors.
+The sad part is that even a mild sprain can be quite painful and diminish your mobility, especially when out in the woods or outdoors.

 Taking a few steps to protect your ankles can go a long way toward keeping them free of injury.